 Welcome guys to a new episode of the #getyourdata series with Python.
-Here we’ll learn how to interact with Strava API through RESTful requests to get your sports data.
+Here we’ll learn how to interact with Strava API through RESTful requests to get your sport’s activities data.
 This could be an interesting chance to improve your Python skill and your ability to scrape and collect data.

 The Swagger Client